ronming1303/ronming1303.github.io/index.md

 - [Reinforcement Learning Notes for Financial Studies](./documents/reinforcement_learning_notes_for_finance.pdf): _Notes of methodologies in reinforcement learning algorithms and the applications in financial studies._
   <br><img src="./documents/figure1_RL.PNG" alt="FinRL Deep Reinforcement Learning Framework" style="max-width:100%;margin-top:8px;"> <sup onclick="this.nextElementSibling.hidden=!this.nextElementSibling.hidden" style="cursor:pointer;color:#bbb;font-size:0.9em;">ⓘ</sup><small hidden style="color:#888;font-style:italic;"> Source: FinRL: Deep Reinforcement Learning Framework to Automate Trading in Quantitative Finance</small>

-- [Bitcoin Technical Analysis by Convolutional Neural Network](https://github.com/ronming1303/Dacheng-Xiu-CNN): _I consider using convolution neural network for technical analysis in Bitcoin candlesticks pattern.
-I explore several structures of CNN, including a custom 5-layer CNN, VGG-based networks, and ResNet.
+- [Bitcoin Technical Analysis by Convolutional Neural Network](https://github.com/ronming1303/Dacheng-Xiu-CNN): _I consider using convolutional neural networks for technical analysis of Bitcoin candlestick patterns.
+I explore several CNN structures, including a custom 5-layer CNN, VGG-based networks, and ResNet.
 Comparative experiments are conducted to evaluate the performance of each architecture in capturing relevant visual features and supporting predictive analysis in a volatile financial context._
   <br><img src="./documents/resnet_diagram.svg" alt="ResNet architecture diagram" style="max-width:100%;margin-top:8px;">
 - [Autoencoder Asset Pricing](https://github.com/ronming1303/LLM/commit/a8512c8af2853cbf6c4a336dd40471a15fbb1149): _Replication of Gu, S., Kelly, B. and Xiu, D., 2021.
 Autoencoder asset pricing models.
 Journal of Econometrics, 222(1), pp.429-450._
   <br><img src="./documents/autoencoder_figure.svg" alt="Neural-network-based factor model with factor loadings and latent factors" style="max-width:100%;margin-top:8px;">
-- [Front-running Game Between Miners and Traders in Blockchain](./documents/Front_running_Game_in_Blockchain.pdf): _I discuss the equlibrium model of a game in DPoS.
+- [Front-running Game Between Miners and Traders in Blockchain](./documents/Front_running_Game_in_Blockchain.pdf): _I discuss the equilibrium model of a game in DPoS.
 I form a signalling game between the miners (validators) and traders (voters).
 I analyze some situations in which the DPoS blockchain may fail.
-But in some situations, blockchain can work under the collaboration._
+But in some situations, blockchain can work through collaboration._
   <br><img src="./documents/frontrunning_game_tree.svg" alt="Incomplete information game between Miner and Trader" style="width:100%;max-width:100%;margin-top:8px;">
 - [The Thoughts on the Internationalization of Chinese RMB](./documents/Toughts%20on%20the%20Internationalization%20of%20Chinese%20RMB%20%7C%20Ruming%20Liu.pdf):
-_The dissertation of my Bachelor's Degree.
-It compares the development of RMB with other international currencies and forecasts the future of RMB from macro-economics and politics point of view._
+_The dissertation of my Bachelor's degree.
+It compares the development of RMB with other international currencies and forecasts the future of RMB from macroeconomic and political points of view._
 - [A Possible Way to Search Pairs Trading Arbitrage](./documents/A%20Possible%20Way%20to%20Search%20Pairs%20Trading%20Arbitrage.pdf):
-_Directed Research of my Master's program.
-It finds a new possible way to search stock pairs which exist arbitrage opportunity and uses dynamic programming method to make trading strategy._
+_Directed research from my Master's program.
+It finds a new possible way to search for stock pairs that present arbitrage opportunities and uses a dynamic programming method to develop a trading strategy._
 - [Cointegration Method of Statistical Arbitrage](./documents/Cointegration%20Method%20of%20Pairs%20Trading.pdf):
 _Time Series and Econometrics course project.
-It applies cointegration method and ARMA-GARCH model to analyze spread in stock market, and forecasts the convergence situation of the spread._
+It applies the cointegration method and ARMA-GARCH model to analyze spreads in the stock market and forecasts the convergence of the spread._
 - [Predator Project](https://github.com/ronming1303/Predator): _Decentralized Exchange Flash Loan Arbitrage Project._

 ## Technical Notes